fivequarters/q5/docs/release-notes/fusebit-editor.md

 _Released 11/20/20_

-- **Enhancement.** Enable functions to restrict the caller based on permissions using the `authorizations` and `authentication` fields in the function specificaion.
+- **Enhancement.** Enable functions to restrict the caller based on permissions using the `authorization` and `authentication` fields in the function specification.
 - **Enhancement.** Include the `accountId` in the function execution `ctx` object.

 ## Version 1.4.3